govhealth/PostpartumTOC/input/pagecontent/spec.md

 ### Data Element Mapping

 The following profiles have been defined as part of the USCDI+ Maternal Health Postpartum TOC FHIR IG.
 A registry of US Core profiles may be found within the [US Core FHIR IG](https://hl7.org/fhir/us/core/STU6.1).
-A registry of standard profiles can be found in the FHIR specification, and additional profiles may be registered on the HL7 FHIR registry at [http://hl7.org/fhir/registry](http://hl7.org/fhir/registry).
+A registry of standard profiles can be found in the FHIR specification, and additional profiles may be registered on the [HL7 FHIR registry](http://hl7.org/fhir/registry).
 <br> <br> This implementation guide used a tiered approach with an emphasized focus on organizing the vetted data elements and mappings based on three categories:
   1) USCDI Version 3 (V3) data elements;
   2) Non-USCDI V3 data elements; and